bravoPan/chatty-x-ollama/README.md

 Runbook

-0. start the ollama with any model
+0. start the ollama with any model (change the route.ts model name align with)
 1. npm install dependency
 2. start chatty by
 - npm run build